Probabilistic QoS-aware Placement of VNF chains at the Edge: VNF Chain Placement: Problem Statement

-In this context, as highlighted in \cite{alhussein2018joint}, to fully release the potential of combining Edge and Cloud computing paradigms with new generation networks, novel models and methodologies should be devised in support of decision making when deploying VNF chains that enable IoT applications.
-The problem of placing VNF chains typically consists of \textit{jointly} determining:

-\begin{itemize} \item[-] suitable \textit{VNF placements} over the available infrastructure, so to guarantee fulfillment of all IoT (i.e., sensors and actuators), hardware and security requirements of each virtual service function, and \item[-] suitable \textit{routing of traffic flows} from one function to the other, so to satisfy end-to-end bandwidth and latency constraints. \end{itemize}

-Both decisions concern what is known as \textit{VNF placement} \cite{addis2015virtual}, or \textit{VNF chaining and embedding} \cite{alhussein2018joint}, and the corresponding problems are NP-hard \cite{sun2016forecast}.
-In order to solve these problems in Edge computing scenarios, new peculiarities of Edge infrastructures should be considered that were not taken into account by previous work targeting Cloud scenarios.

-First and foremost, the edge of the Internet is characterised by the presence of resource-constrained (sometimes battery-powered) and heterogeneously capable devices, which communicate via wired and wireless communication technologies.
-This leads to a potentially high uncertainty and to \textit{variations in the available infrastructure} for what concerns both the availability of resources (e.g., due to node workload variations) and the QoS of the communication links (e.g., due to traffic variations).
-To the best of our knowledge, most of the existing work on VNF placement in Cloud scenarios, as well as preliminary work targeting Edge computing, solved the problem only considering static infrastructure conditions \cite{Cziva2018}.

-Second, as an extension to the Cloud, Edge computing will inherit from it many \textit{security threats}, while including its peculiar ones \cite{Farris2019}.
-On one hand, the number of security enforcement points will increase by allowing local processing of private data closer to the IoT sources.
-On the other hand, new infrastructures will have to face brand new threats for what concerns the physical vulnerability of devices.
-Indeed, VNF deployments to Edge infrastructures will include accessible (Edge or IoT) devices that may be easily hacked, stolen or broken by malicious users \cite{ni2017securing}.
-For what concerns security aspects, to the best of our knowledge, no previous approach has been proposed that considers them when deciding on VNF placement in Cloud-Edge scenarios \cite{Farris2019}.

-In this paper, we present \prototype, a simple, yet general, probabilistic declarative methodology and a (heuristic) backtracking strategy to model and solve the \textit{VNF placement} problem in Cloud-Edge computing scenarios. \prototype has been prototyped by means of the probabilistic logic programming language \problog \cite{problog15}, and we will show the prototype at work on a lifelike motivating example.
-Our methodology and prototype inputs:
+This work tackles the described problem following a probabilistic declarative methodology, based on the logic programming paradigm.
+As we will show throughout this article, the proposed \prototype\ methodology and prototype input:

-\begin{itemize} \item[--] a description of one (or more) VNF chain(s) along with its (their) hardware, IoT, minimum bandwidth, maximum end-to-end latency and security requirements, and \item[--] a (probabilistic) description of the corresponding (hardware, IoT, bandwidth, latency and security) capabilities offered by the available infrastructure. \end{itemize}
+\begin{itemize} \item[--] a description of one (or more) VNF chain(s) along with its (their) hardware, IoT, and security requirements (i.e. $R_{D}$), and minimum bandwidth, maximum end-to-end latency and security requirements between consecutive VNFs in the specified chain(s) (i.e. $R_{C}$), and \item[--] a probabilistic description of the corresponding hardware, IoT, security, bandwidth and latency capabilities offered by the available Cloud-Edge infrastructure (i.e. $I$). \end{itemize}